waytoolongnamae/japanese-tatemae-translator/docs/KYOTO_STYLE.md

 # Kyoto-Style Tatemae (京都風建前)

+> ⚠️ **Disclaimer**: This document describes an **exaggerated, satirical interpretation** of Japanese communication patterns for educational purposes.
+The content is intentionally amplified for learning and entertainment.
+Real Japanese communication is nuanced and context-dependent.
+This tool does not represent authentic communication advice.

 ## Overview

 The translator now uses **Kyoto-style communication** - the art of being extremely polite on the surface while subtly conveying your true meaning underneath.
 Like a Kyoto merchant, it praises while actually criticizing, and says "yes" while meaning "no".